frederickm13/frederickm13.github.io/_posts/2022-06-22-ssh-config.md

 </pre>

+### 4. Open the SSH config file for editing.
-4. Now that we have confirmed the SSH config file is present, we can run the following command to open the file for editing:
+Now that we have confirmed the SSH config file is present, we can run the following command to open the file for editing:

 <pre class="w3-light-grey w3-round" style="overflow: auto;">